How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Caramelizing the Sauce:

-1. In a small saucepan over medium warmth, convey the barbecue sauce to a simmer.
+1. In a small saucepan over medium warmth, deliver the barbecue sauce to a simmer.

-2. Reduce warmth to low and proceed to simmer for 15-20 minutes, or until the sauce has thickened and caramelized.
+2. Reduce heat to low and proceed to simmer for 15-20 minutes, or till the sauce has thickened and caramelized.

-3. Remove from warmth and let cool slightly earlier than utilizing.
+3. Remove from heat and let cool slightly earlier than utilizing.

 Gather Ingredients: